tensorflow/models/official/vision/detection/README.md

 # Object Detection Models on TensorFlow 2

-**Note**: The repo is still under construction.
+**Note**: This repository is still under construction.
 More features and instructions will be added soon.

 ## Prerequsite
-To get started, download the code from TensorFlow models github repository or use the pre-installed Google Cloud VM.
+To get started, download the code from TensorFlow models GitHub repository or use the pre-installed Google Cloud VM.

 ```bash
 git clone https://github.com/tensorflow/models.git
 ```

-Next, make sure to use Tensorflow 2.1+ on Google Cloud.
+Next, make sure to use TensorFlow 2.1+ on Google Cloud.
 Also here are a few package you need to install to get started:

 ```bash